 The farmer should:

-- Examine the brood and colony at least several times a year during spring, summer and autumn.
+- Examine the brood and colony at least during spring, summer and autumn.

 - Make sure that the circumstances are suitable to inspect the colony.
 For instance, do not start the inspection if the weather is likely to be wet or cold, or if there are people or animals in the vicinity.

-- Make an assessment of the level of activity at the entrance of the hive.
+- Assess the level of activity at the entrance of the hive.
 Observe whether honey bees are flying, if there are any dead honey bees, or if honey bees are bringing in pollen.

-- Keep records of your inspections and write down any occurrence, or suspicion, of diseases.
+- Record inspections and write down any occurrence or suspicion of diseases.

-- Always be calm and methodical when working with hives, and try to avoid any sudden or sharp actions.
+- Be calm and methodical when working with hives, and try to avoid any sudden or sharp actions.